-I personally love to find out about lesser-known hiking trails, remote places and avoid the crowds while I connect with nature.
-For this reason, I have asked some amazing travel experts to help to put this list with the top 13 Best hikes in Africa.
+I think it is time to admit the truth, I am obsessed with hiking and exploring our breathtaking Planet as much as possible.
+I personally love to find out about lesser-known hiking trails, and remote places and avoid the crowds while I connect with nature.
+For this reason, I have asked some of the top travel experts to help to put this list with the best hikes in Africa.

 If you are just like me – an outdoor adventure lover, then you understand and I am sure you are always dreaming about where your next trek is going to take you.